 Nestled between two giant nations, China and India, Nepal is a tiny yet tremendously unique country.
 Mountains, monuments, arts, and adventure – you name it and this small country shall hold no barrier to leave you awestruck.
-Although most of the westerners who travel to Nepal appreciate this land of wonders for its diverse landscapes and the jagged mountains, it is actually much more than that.
+Traveling to Nepal gained greater popularity later since 1960 A D when Her Majesty Queen Elizabeth II and Prince Philip, Duke of Edinburgh paid a state visit to Nepal in 1960 and in 1986 (Rare footage of Royal Visit to Nepal by British Pathé).
+Although most of the westerners who travel to Nepal appreciate this land of wonders for its diverse landscapes and jagged mountains, it is actually much more than that.
 Bustling streets, colorful cultures, diverse ethnicity, temples, monasteries, history and arts, Nepal seemingly resembles a timeless world in itself.

 It is true that thousands of backpackers head off to their Destination Nepal, to trek in the rustic Himalayas.
 However, a trip to Nepal can still be worthwhile if you’re not an avid trekker.
 It is the melting pot of adventures and the land of ultimate experiences.